krancour/brignext/PROPOSAL.md

-# Toward a Better Brigade
+# Brigade 2.0 Proposal

-Since its first major release, Brigade has proven itself a useful and [moderately popular](https://www.cncf.io/wp-content/uploads/2020/03/CNCF_Survey_Report.pdf) platform for achieving _"event-driven scripting for Kubernetes."_ Over that same period, reports from our community and the maintainers' own efforts to "dog food" Brigade have exposed many issues and reasonable feature requests which cannot be addressed without re-architecting the product and incurring some degree of breaking changes. _In other words, it is time to talk about Brigade 2.0._
+Since its first major release, Brigade has proven itself a useful and [moderately popular](https://www.cncf.io/wp-content/uploads/2020/03/CNCF_Survey_Report.pdf) platform for achieving _"event-driven scripting for Kubernetes."_ Over that same period, reports from our community and the maintainers' own efforts to "dog food" Brigade have exposed many issues and reasonable feature requests which can be addressed only by re-architecting the product and incurring some degree of breaking changes. _In other words, it is time to talk about Brigade 2.0._

 In this document, one project maintainer, operating with input from other maintainers, wishes to present a formal proposal for Brigade 2.0, and solicit